Fundraising

 Take it seriously and build a rigorous sales process

-Finally, the other key thing: this isn't a part-time or once-in-a-while process.
+Finally, the other key thing: this is not a part-time or once-in-a-while process.
 If you really want to raise capital, you should dedicate yourself to it full-time and run a rigorous process.

 The most common mistakes are: